-The cosmic theme blasts into a rooftop bar called Space, a restaurant with bubble windows called Orbit, and the modular furnishings and disco balls scattered throughout the property.
+The cosmic theme blasts into a rooftop bar called Space, a restaurant with bubble windows called Orbit, and the modular furnishings and mirrored spheres scattered throughout the property.
 Simply put, the Luna2 experience is about having fun.
 There’s even a groovy 16-seat cinema where guests can watch new releases or nostalgic classics while enjoying popcorn-infused cocktails and foie gras “bling dogs.”
 It’s another world indeed.

 Have you been here?
 Share a tip or a photo with fellow travelers.